Aboriginal and Torres Strait Islander languages

 Note: Aboriginal and Torres Strait Islander is the preferred terminology rather than Indigenous; however proper names that incorporate 'Indigenous' may appear on these webpages.
 For example, Indigenous Languages Project, Indigenous Languages Strategy, Indigenous Languages Support Program and Indigenous Knowledge Centres.

 Ethel Munn is an Elder of the Gunggari Aboriginal people of south west Queensland.
 She explains the importance of language....

 Information guides and resources associated with Aboriginal and Torres Strait Islander languages in Queensland...

 An interactive map showing the distribution of the various Aboriginal and Torres Strait Islander languages throughout the state of Queensland,...

-Links to a range of word lists supporting Queensland's Aboriginal and Torres Strait Islander communities in their work to document...
+These pages include a number of word lists on various topics to support communities in their work to revive, document...

 Information about Torres Strait Islander languages....

 Overview of Archibald Meston's materials on Indigenous languages...

 New media makes it possible for anyone to create, modify and share Indigenous language content with others, using relatively simple...